quickwit-oss/tantivy-cli/README.md

 # Optimizing the index: `merge`

 Each of tantivy's indexer threads closes a new segment every 100K documents (this is completely arbitrary at the moment).
-You should have more than 50 segments in your dictionary.
+You should currently have more than 50 segments in your dictionary.

 Having that many segments hurts your query performance (well, mostly the fast ones).
 Tantivy merge will merge your segments into one.